Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Turn out onto a wire tray and allow to cool, then store in a tin or wrap in tinfoil.
 If you have time, the cake can be further improved by painting the base and sides with rum or whiskey.
 This cake will keep and improve for up to 2 weeks after baking

 Note: 1/15 of cake has 193 calories!
 This freezes well too and the flavors will blend.

 By Robin from Washington, IA

-Heat oven to 350 degrees F. Grease and flour 9x13 inch pan.
+Heat oven to 350 degrees F. Grease and flour rectangular pan, 9x13 inch size.
 Add enough water to reserved pineapple juice to measure 1 cup.
-Prepare cake mix as directed on box, except use reserved juice mixture instead of the water.
-Bake 35-40 minutes or until cake springs back when touched in center.

 Prepare cake according to package directions.
 Bake in 9x13 inch baking pan.
 Cool.
 Poke holes in cake with the handle of a wooden spoon.
 Pour condensed milk evenly over cake and into holes.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.